 The JSON source file must have the same structure as the one used in the import through the REST API.

-Example of one test in the JSON import format:
+Example of one test being create and one existent test being updated in the JSON import format:

 File Import step